Trump muses on war with Russia and praises Kim Jong Un

 The mood has been largely ebullient at the hotel, as donors and operatives predicted Republicans would win back congressional majorities.

-Donors have also heard from Pence, senators and congressmen, pollster Kellyanne Conway and U.N.
+Donors have also heard from Pence, senators and congressmen, pollster Kellyanne Conway and former U.N.
 Ambassador Nikki Haley, according to people familiar with the events.
 Pence and Haley, both potential 2024 candidates, touched on some of the same themes as Trump — Ukraine and Russia, chiefly — but offered vastly shorter and different speeches.

 Discussing future elections, Pence said Republicans needed to move past the 2020 election loss.
 Trump has continued to falsely claim that Pence had the authority to overturn the 2020 election during Congress’s counting of electoral college votes, which he did not.
 Such false claims helped fuel the “Hang Mike Pence!” chant that erupted among the pro-Trump mob during the U.S. Capitol riot on Jan.
 6, 2021.